-Moreover, Mellon asserts in her complaint that while she was contractually barred from competing with Jimmy Choo for a year after leaving, once that period expired she faced no other restrictions.
+Mellon asserted in her complaint last year that while she was contractually barred from competing with Jimmy Choo for a year after leaving, once that period expired she faced no other restrictions.
 Senior management did not discourage her when she told them she planned to start her own brand after the non-competition period ended, she said.

-Last June, Mellon made public a letter that her lawyer wrote concerning the matter.
-According to the letter, which FN obtained at the time, Mellon’s London-based attorney, Olswang LLP, wrote: “It has been brought to our attention that Jimmy Choo has engaged in a course of conduct aimed at impairing [Tamara Mellon and Tamara Mellon Brand LLC’s] business by restricting their ability to source production capacity from key suppliers to manufacture luxury leather products, including shoes, bags and accessories.”
+Last in June 2016, Mellon made public a letter that her lawyer wrote concerning the matter.
+According to the letter, which Footwear News obtained at the time, “It has been brought to our attention that Jimmy Choo has engaged in a course of conduct aimed at impairing [Tamara Mellon and Tamara Mellon Brand LLC’s] business by restricting their ability to source production capacity from key suppliers to manufacture luxury leather products, including shoes, bags and accessories.”

 The letter went on to say that after Mellon launched her namesake business in 2013, Jimmy Choo held a meeting with key luxury leather suppliers.
 During the meeting, the letter said, Jimmy Choo representative Stefano Savoldi told the group that “Mellon had established her own brand and this was causing ‘panic’ at Jimmy Choo headquarters.”

 * The case is Tamara Mellon, OBE, v.
 Jimmy Choo Plc, 654771/2016, New York State Supreme Court, New York County (Manhattan).